 The course has two main components – evaluation lab (outside film viewings) and dialogue seminar (online and face-to-face).
 Each student will view films that represent the select genres and topics of our film dialogue, and conduct regular online-discussion, outside reading, research, written and verbal evaluation.

 - Class Expectations: Students must attend at least 75% of scheduled meetings to receive credit for the course.
 Students must complete all written assignments, online postings, and other projects at scheduled times.
-Failure to do so will reflect on student’s grade (-10 points for each day late).
+Failure to do so will reflect on student’s grade (-10 points for each day late.
+The next day begins one minute after the announced deadline).
 All work that is turned in must be your own.
 You cannot afford to take unethical shortcuts in this class.

 - Format of written assignments: Unless otherwise specified, all assignments must be printed and submitted on unlined paper (standard copy/printer paper), emailed to me, or posted on the student’s blog (instructions will be given for each assignment).
 The nature of the assignment will dictate the line-spacing and other format features.
 Students are to turn in all assignments in the specified format.
 No handwritten papers will be accepted unless discussed and approved beforehand.

-- Communication with the class & Resources: Check your Gardner-Webb Email and the Edmodo.com film critics page each week.
+- Communication with the class & resources: Check your Gardner-Webb Email and the GWU Film Critic Website each week.
 I will use this to post readings, assignments, dialogue topics, links, lectures, podcasts, and videos.
-You will also find relevant class materials at gwufilmcritic.wordpress.com.
+Here is that site link gwufilmcritic.wordpress.com.